madetech/learn/core-skills/c-sharp-and-dotnet/README.md

 ### Goat

-- Can explain the concept of generics with examples of usage
+- Can explain the concept of generics and generic type constraints with examples of usage
 - Can explain the concept of abstraction with examples of usage
 - Can explain the concept of polymorphism with examples of usage